There are quite a number of handheld espresso makers, mainly targeted at campers, backpackers, and ultra-light road warriors.

-The Nomad is made up of the main base unit and attached pump lever, built-in water tank and removable cap, filter assembly (coffee drawer, brewbox, and basket).
-Nomad also includes very detailed printed instructions, and a tamper.
+The Nomad is made up of the main base unit and attached pump lever, a built-in water tank and removable cap, and filter assembly (coffee drawer, brew box, and basket).
+Nomad also includes very detailed printed instructions and a tamper.

 One of the unique features of the Nomad Espresso Machine is what they call the True Crema Valve, or TCV.
 It claims to compensate for tamping and grind level variations.
 They even say that you can use pre-ground coffee from the store or ground beans from a whirly blade grinder, and still get excellent results.
 The TCV can be removed, which then means the ground and tamp become more critical, just like an unforgiving espresso machine.
 I did not experiment with a poor grind nor did I remove the TCV.
 I might do this in the future just to compare and understand the capabilities and limitations.

 Making a shot of espresso is relatively straightforward.
 It starts with filling the water reservoir with about 7oz (200cc) of boiling water, and filling the basket with finely ground coffee and tamping.
 It is then recommended to pump about 12 times for pre-infusion and then wait a few seconds.
 Then you pump until you are in the green zone indicated on the pressure gauge.
 Now you just pump the seesaw lever fast or slow enough to keep it in the correct range until your espresso is done.